KSL Cars Search Results Case Study

 Competetive Audit

-I learned through a competitive audit that though the page's feature set was consistent with experiences on competitor sites, some aspects of the page layout broke convention.
+I learned through a competitive audit that although the page's feature set was consistent with experiences on competitor sites, some aspects of the page layout broke convention.
 The most obvious of these aspects being the large featured ad pushing listings below the fold, and grouping of links occupying the same level of hierarchy.

 User Interviews